HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/dx_picker/installation/index.md

 ```

 !!! note
     Enabling DX Picker runs the **enable-dx-picker** config engine task in the background.
 The **enable-dx-picker** config engine task can also be manually executed.
-[See above](#enabling-dx-picker-for-traditional-deployment).
-For more information on how to run manual Core configuration tasks, see [Running DX Core configuration tasks](../../../../deployment/manage/container_configuration/run_core_config_engine.md).
+See [Enabling DX Picker for traditional deployment](#enabling-dx-picker-for-traditional-deployment) for more information.
+For steps on how to run manual Core configuration tasks, see [Running DX Core configuration tasks](../../../../deployment/manage/container_configuration/run_core_config_engine.md).

 ### Disabling DX Picker for traditional deployment